 The second early educational opportunity is offered in the form of specialty courses.
 Usually after a nurse completes one or two years of practice starting on a medical-surgical unit, they begin to develop an interest in a specific area of nursing.
 Specialty courses provide officers with classroom education and hands-on training in that specific area and once completed, they are assigned to that clinical area in order to gain quality work experience.

 Another educational opportunity available is the Long Term Health Education and Training program.
-This program allows Captains and above an opportunity to obtain their Master's degree in a multitude of specialty areas and locations.
+This program allows officers ranked as Captain or above an opportunity to obtain their Master's degree in a multitude of specialty areas.
 Officers apply for and are accepted to attend graduate programs following both clinical and administrative avenues.

 Specialty courses are available for all Active Duty officers in order to receive specialized training in the critical care, psychiatric-mental health, OB-GYN or perioperative nursing specialties within their initial tour of duty (first 3-4 years on Active Duty).
 It is highly recommended for junior officers to take advantage of this opportunity and attend one of the courses.
 Officers who have prior nursing experience must have at least six months of Army nursing experience before applying for a course and must have at least one year remaining on Active Duty by the completion of their course.
 Officers who do not have prior nursing experience must complete at least one year of practice before they are considered eligible for specialty training.

 - Community Health Nursing - provides the skills and knowledge to function in specialty areas of preventative medicine and community health care.
 The course lasts nine weeks and is offered at Brooke Army Medical Center in Texas.